norku/100-days-of-code/log.md

 **Today's Progress**: Nothing much.
 Mainly trying to understand Git because it's still a mystery to me.

 **Thoughts**: First day of work after a week of vacation took a toll on my energy levels.
 I will most likely try to continue to learn Node, Express and MongoDB since they are useful and interesting.

+### Day 16: September 4, 2019

+**Today's Progress**: Going through the Freecodecamp Javascript part, to refresh my memory and there are things I never really lerned, like switches.

+**Thoughts**: I'm preparing to do some serious JavaScripting to learn the language better.
+Tomorrow I'll also attend a JavaScript meeting at Tampere.